Updated July 3, 2023

 Here are the steps to know how to use the Free Transform Tool.

 Step 1: First of all, you will have to select the artwork you have created from the tools panel.
 For this, go to the Selection tool and select it.
-You can also use the shortcut key (V) for quickly selecting an object.
+You can also use the shortcut key (V) to select an object quickly.

-Step 2: Choose the required objects in the artwork that you need to transform.
+Step 2: Choose the required objects in the artwork to transform.

 Step 3: Pick the free transform tool available in the tools panel.
 It is hidden under the Puppet Warp tool.
-As seen in the below image, hold the puppet warp tool and below appears the Free transform tool.
+As seen in the image below, hold the puppet warp tool, and the Free transform tool appears below.

-Step 4: Using Smart Guides with transform can be helpful in your work.
+Step 4: Using Smart Guides with Transform can be helpful in your work.
 Follow the below method to do so.
-Go to the View option on top of the menu.
+Go to the View option at the top of the menu.
 From the drop-down list, select Smart Guides.
 This displays the smart guides.

 Now, as you move the selected object around the artboard, you will notice smart guides that you can use to align the artwork.

-Step 5 – Transform tool with Perspective Distort or Free Distort: In order to modify an object, choose the Perspective Distort or Free Distort options.
+Step 5: Transform tool with Perspective Distort or Free Distort: To modify an object, choose the Perspective Distort or Free Distort options.

-As shown in the above image, toggle between perspective and distort based on your needs.
+As shown in the above image, toggle between perspective and distortion based on your needs.

-Step 6: If you require to free transform an object, from the widget choose the Free Transform button.
+Step 6: If you must free-transform an object from the widget, choose the Free Transform button.
 After that, do the following:

-- Scale: You could change the size by dragging the corner, resize handle along two axes.
+- Scale: You could change the size by dragging the corner or resizing the handle along two axes.
 You can also select just one handle to scale in one axis.

-For scaling uniformly, toggle on the constrain button from the widget and a lock icon appears.
-Next, to scale use the shift key to drag the object.
-You can also scale the artwork from the center by holding the Alt key or the Opt key based on the system.
+For scaling uniformly, toggle on the constrain button from the widget, and a lock icon appears.
+Next, to scale, use the shift key to drag the object.
+You can also scale the artwork from the center by holding the Alt or Opt keys based on the system.

 - Reflect: By dragging a slide handle all through the way, you can reflect an object.

-- Shear: Simply drag the handle from the side and press the Ctrl key and continue the step.
+- Shear: Drag the handle from the side, press the Ctrl key, and continue the step.
 Use the shift key to constrain the movement.
 For moving from the canter, hold the Alt or Option key.